Welcome to the Honors Peer Mentoring Page!

 What else should people know about your meetings?
 Do you only meet once a month?
 Do attendees need to be added to an agenda?
 Is the location hard to find?
 If attendees need ADA accommodations, whom should they contact?

-The entire HPMP organization only meets once a semester.
-In the fall semester our meeting is welcome weekend, which includes fun day and ice cream social.
+The entire HPMP organization only meets a few times a semester.
+In the fall semester, our meeting concerns Welcome Weekend, which includes Fun Day and a welcome dinner.
+The executive board meets monthly throughout the year.
 During the spring semester, we meet to have a mentor training session to prepare mentors for the upcoming fall.

 Does your organization have a mission statement, catch phrase, or other marketing description?
 Information provided here may be used in university publications, websites, or other materials.

-We, the Honors Peer Mentoring Program, exist to organize and assist the incoming honors freshman with the tools to succeed in their first year of college, including matching them with a peer mentor and providing opportunities to get to know the campus, community, and their fellow freshman.
+We, the Honors Peer Mentoring Program, exist to organize and assist the incoming Honors freshmen with the tools to succeed in their first year of college, including matching them with a peer mentor and providing opportunities to get to know the campus, community, and their fellow freshmen.

 If your organization has selective membership, please describe the selection process.
 This may include a GPA requirement, try-outs, degree program, etc.

-Interviews to become a peer mentor for the upcoming fall are conducted by the executive board during February.
-In order to join this organization you must be a member of honors, in good standing, and living in the residence halls.
+Interviews to become a peer mentor for the upcoming fall are conducted by the executive board during the spring semester.
+In order to join this organization, you must be a member of Honors and in good standing with the program.